AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/databases-via-a-vpn.md

 ## Creating a `VPN` user for [!DNL Commerce Intelligence] {#vpn}

-As mentioned before, any valid `VPN` user works - but Adobe recommends you create a user solely for [!DNL Commerce Intelligence] use.
+As mentioned before, any valid `VPN` user works - but [!DNL Adobe] recommends you create a user solely for [!DNL Commerce Intelligence] use.

 ## Allow access to the [!DNL Commerce Intelligence] IP addresses {#allowlist}